bartvle/synthacc/README.md

 ## Installation
-I use Synthacc from source on Windows 10 (64-bit) with Python 3.5 in a [Miniconda](http://conda.pydata.org/miniconda.html) virtual environment.
-It depends on Obspy and the OpenQuake Engine.
-Most other dependencies are shared with them.
-The only additional dependencies are *pyproj*, *bokeh*, *numba* and *scikit-fmm*.
-Except for *scikit-fmm*, everything can be installed from the [conda-forge](https://conda-forge.org) channel (*nose* is only required for running the tests).
+I use Synthacc from source on Windows 10 (64-bit) with Python 3.6 in a [Miniconda](http://conda.pydata.org/miniconda.html) virtual environment.
+Install the dependencies from the [conda-forge](https://conda-forge.org) channel.

 ```
-conda install -c conda-forge obspy openquake.engine pyproj bokeh numba nose
+conda install -c conda-forge --file requirements.txt
 ```

-So no real [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell) anymore thanks to conda!
-Install *scikit-fmm* from pip.
+So no [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell) anymore thanks to conda!
+Only *scikit-fmm* has to be installed with pip.

 ```
 pip install scikit-fmm